romainhu2306/dl_challenge/README.md

 This repository contains all the files related to our work, including data, python scripts and predictions.

 ## DATA
-The data files include :
+The data file includes :
 - The train and test sets from codabench in .csv format ;
 - Annual CO2 emission for France in .csv format
 - Meteorological data from codabench in parquet format.